liamjohnston/top-tasks/README.md

 This is designed as a mobile-first experience.
 That's why you won't see any text input fields or native select boxes.
 Those things are the pits on mobile.

 ## Scope
 This is just an *end-user* prototype.
-It doesn't handle start and end process stuff like how to input the tasks or collate/send the results.
+It doesn't handle start and end process stuff like how to input the tasks or collate/send the results